 Opportunities for progression vary depending on your own interests, expertise and willingness to undertake different activities.

-In the first five years after qualification, you're likely to concentrate on building up a solid client base and will develop your experience of dealing with different people.
-Geographical mobility can be important for career development, especially in more rural areas.
+In the first few years after qualification, you're likely to concentrate on building up a solid client base and will develop your experience of dealing with a range of clients with varying needs.

-As you gain expertise you may specialise in an area of nutritional therapy, such as:
+As you gain expertise you may choose to specialise in an area of nutritional therapy, such as:

 With experience, you may want to consider lecturing in training colleges and universities and possibly on the international conference circuit.